 Raspados come from the Spanish word, "raspar," which translates to "scrape."
 In the case of raspados, think scraped ice.
 If all that comes to mind is shaved ice and artificially flavored and colored syrup, get ready for a whole new world of Mexican treat mind expansion.

-The frozen snack is typically made with real fruit juice and ice, served with chunks of fresh fruit, ice cream, and lechera, which is sweetened condensed milk.
+The frozen snack is typically made with real fruit juice and ice, served with chunks of fresh fruit, ice cream, and lechera — sweetened condensed milk.

-You can go simple with your raspado, but the treat definitely doesn’t stop there.
+You can go for a simple raspado but the treat definitely doesn't stop there.
 Some raspados offer sour additions, like lime juice, saladitos, chamoy, and many Mexican candies.

 Since Tucson is rapidly reaching 110 degrees, there's no better time to enjoy a raspado.

 Below, and in alphabetical order, are 20 places to find raspados in Tucson.

 Although raspados are often found in a stand-alone shop, Crush Gourmet Raspados serves their raspados out of a food truck.

 The flavors offered aren't always the same, but Crush offers tropical flavors like mango, pineapple, papaya, and strawberry.
 Crush also offers combined flavors such as strawberry banana, mango orange, and coconut with ice cream.

 Check Crush's event page on Facebook to see where they'll be next.

 Keep up with Crush Gourmet Raspados on Facebook.